affinda/affinda-python/docs/models.md

 All required parameters must be populated in order to send to Azure.

 :ivar identifier: Required.
-Uniquely identify a document.
+Unique identifier for the document.
 :vartype identifier: str
+:ivar custom_identifier: Optional identifier for the document that you can set to track the document in the Affinda system.
+Is not required to be unique.
+:vartype custom_identifier: str
 :ivar file_name: Optional filename of the file.
 :vartype file_name: str
 :ivar ready: If true, the document has finished processing.
 Particularly useful if an endpoint